Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 Some organizations have a limitation of only supporting Windows operating systems on their infrastructure.
-In this case, it is still possible to use IoT Edge and the StarterKit by using [*EFLOW*](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-for-linux-on-windows?view=iotedge-2018-06), short for Edge For Linux On Windows.
+In this case, it is still possible to use IoT Edge and the StarterKit by using [*EFLOW*](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-for-linux-on-windows?view=iotedge-2018-06), short for "Edge for Linux on Windows".
 This allows you to run containerized Linux workloads on Windows machines.

 ![Redundancy](../images/scenarios/scenario-eflow.png)